NIT Australia

 • installing, configuring and managing virtual computing environments

-You will be exposed to popular technologies in computer networking such as Windows and Linux operating systems; Windows servers; networking equipment including routers, switches, wireless access points; Virtualisation hypervisors – VMware and Hyper-V; and Microsoft Azure platform.
+You will be exposed to popular technologies in computer networking such as Windows and Linux operating systems; Windows servers; networking equipment including routers, switches, and wireless access points; Virtualisation hypervisors – VMware and Hyper-V; and Microsoft Azure platform.

 You will be provided with access to Cisco Networking Academy (NetAcad) for an opportunity to prepare for Cisco Certified Network Associate (CCNA).